TheKikGen/BoutKlik/README.md

 This is a full rewritten chain mode allowing a "better" chain mode for 2 JP-08 Roland Boutique.
 The original Roland Boutique Chain mode transmits all notes beyond the 4th to the slave.
 The BoutKlik chain mode distributes notes equally : odd notes are transmitted to the master, and even notes to the slave.

 For example : notes 1,2,3,4 played will be distributed as (Master 1)(Slave 2)(Master 3)(Slave 4).
 All notes played exceeding the polyphony of 8 (or 4 in DUAL) are simply not processed as the original JP-8.

 ## Chorus FX mode

 It is possible to activate the hidden 3 chorus mode on the JP-08 directly on the master.

 To set the chorus, Press DUAL+POLY when in POLY.
 That will switch from no chorus to chorus 1, 2, 3.

-If The POLY mode is not the current one, go to POLY first, the press DUAL + POLY to chnage the chorus, and come back to your original mode SOLO or UNISON.
+If The POLY mode is not the current one, go to POLY first, the press DUAL + POLY to change the chorus, and come back to your original mode SOLO or UNISON.
 This can be obviously obtained also by sending the CC 93 (V = 0,1,2 or 3) to the MIDI IN 1 or 2 (being merged) to the "root" midi channel adressing the midi OUT 1.